Cherreads

 Chapter 2 - A Dare

 Her breath caught.
 Her skin prickled like it had been touched.
-She stepped back slightly, trying to find solid ground beneath the rush in her chest.
+She stepped back slightly, searching for solid ground beneath the rush in her chest.

 Cole didn't move.